Vermilion: Chemistry and manufacture

 Vermilion is a dense, opaque pigment with a clear, brilliant hue.
 The pigment was originally made by grinding a powder of cinnabar (mercury sulfide).
 Like most mercury compounds, it is toxic.

-Vermilion is not one specific hue; mercuric sulfides make a range of warm hues, from bright orange-red to a duller reddish-purple that resembles fresh duck liver.
+Vermilion is not one specific hue; mercuric sulfides make a range of warm hues, from bright orange-red to a duller reddish-purple that resembles fresh liver.
 Differences in hue are caused by the size of the ground particles of pigment.
-Larger crystals produce duller and less-orange hue.
+Larger crystals produce duller and less orange hues.

 Cinnabar pigment was a side product of the mining of mercury, and mining cinnabar was difficult, expensive, and dangerous, because of the toxicity of mercury.
 Greek philosopher Theophrastus of Eresus (371–286 BC) described the process in De Lapidibus, the first scientific book on minerals.
 Efforts began early to find a better way to make the pigment.

 The Chinese were probably the first to make a synthetic vermilion as early as the fourth century BC.
 Greek alchemist Zosimus of Panopolis (third–fourth century AD) wrote that such a method existed.
 In the early 9th century, the process was accurately described by Persian alchemist Jabir ibn Hayyan (722–804) in his book of recipes of colors, and the process began to be widely used in Europe.

 The process described by Jabir ibn Hayyan was fairly simple: